-Particulars Year ended March 31, 2023

-Unclaimed balances written back (refer note below) - 28
+Particulars Year ended March 31, 2023 Year ended March 31, 2022 Unclaimed balances written back (refer note below) - 28 - 28

-- 28

 Gain on reversal of earlier years liabilities of Rs.
 28, not payable as per Resolution Plan approved by Hon'ble National Company Law Tribunal in respect of erstwhile Dalmia DSP Limited (now, a unit of the Company (refer note 54(a)).